saurabhchhabra1/AgifyAPI/README.md

 -What happens when you send more than 10 names in a batch

 ##Structure -

-├── features
-│ ├── agify.feature # BDD scenarios (Gherkin syntax)
+-features -> agify.feature # BDD scenarios (Gherkin syntax)
-│ └── step_definitions
-│ └── agifySteps.js # JavaScript step defs implementations
+-features -> step_definitions -> agifySteps.js # JavaScript step defs implementations
-├── package.json
-├── package-lock.json
-└── README.md
-└── Output Demonstration.png
+-package.json
+-package-lock.json
+-README.md (Brief about the project)
+-Output Demonstration.png (Screenshot of output)

 ##Prerequisites